valkey-io/iovalkey/README.md

 });

 // All arguments are passed directly to the redis server,
-// so technically ioredis supports all Redis commands.
+// so technically iovalkey supports all Redis commands.
 // The format is: redis[SOME_REDIS_COMMAND_IN_LOWERCASE](ARGUMENTS_ARE_JOINED_INTO_COMMAND_STRING)
 // so the following statement is equivalent to the CLI: `redis> SET mykey hello EX 10` redis.set("mykey", "hello", "EX", 10);